manastechnical/manastechnical/README.md

-- 👋 Hi, I’m @manastechnical
+- 👋 Hi, I’m Manas Jagtap
 - 👀 I’m interested in learning new things, grasp knowledge and get experience.
 I'm always dedicated to my work.
 - 🌱 I’m currently learning JS and React.
 - 📫 How to reach me?
 Mail me on manasjagtap20@gmail.com